What makes the International Privacy + Security Forum a unique event?

 How long are the sessions?

-Sessions at the International Privacy + Security Forum will be 1 hour long.
+Sessions at the International Privacy + Security Forum will be 1 hour and 15 minutes long.

 Why should I participate?